 What short-term effects does syphilis have?

-Syphilis has three stages; primary, secondary and latent.
+Syphilis has 3 stages; primary, secondary and latent.
 The symptoms of syphilis are not always obvious and some people may not have any symptoms.

 The primary stage occurs within the first 3 months of infection.
 A small, painless sore or ulcer may develop on the genitals or sometimes around the mouth, lips, fingers or buttocks.
 Some people get several sores.
 You may also have swollen glands in your neck, groin or armpits.
 These symptoms usually clear within 8 weeks.

-If left untreated it may develop into the secondary stage.
+It's important to remember that untreated syphilis may develop into the secondary stage.
 This usually occurs within the first 6 months of infection.
 Secondary Syphilis can cause skin problems (usually a rash) and swelling of lymph glands anywhere in the body.

 If you have symptoms, are worried you might have syphilis, or if a sexual partner has been diagnosed with syphilis, it's important to get tested and treated as soon as possible.